 Deep learning, that extends beyond the boundaries of subject specific content, calls for strong engagement with 21st century skills of collaboration, communication, critical thinking, creativity and citizenship to engage learners.
 These skills prepare learners to be collaborative problem solvers who strive to contribute to the common good in today’s world (Horizons of Hope Pedagogy Statement, Catholic Education Melbourne 2016).

 At the core of learning and teaching at Our Lady of Sion is the learner.
-A responsive curriculum and pedagogy that evolves with the learning of our students drives reflective practice.
+A responsive curriculum and pedagogy that evolve with the learning of our students drive reflective practice.
 Learning is a relational endeavour.
 We value and foster an interdependent relationship between the teacher and the learner, which is based on respect, collaboration and the desire for growth.

 Of my education, all I ask is that you help me to live my dream (Richard Gerver, 2015).